oracle-livelabs/security/blockchain-table-new/blockchain-table-digests/blockchain-table-digests.md

 This lab explores how to generate different types of digests, validate them, and understand their applications.

 > Oracle 23ai introduces the ability to generate filtered digests using row selectors.
-These allow you to verify digest integrity over a subset of rows rather than the last chained row in a Blockchain table — ideal for cases like regional audits, department-level records, or sensitive data slices.
+These allow you to verify digest integrity over a subset of rows rather than the last row of the system chains in a Blockchain table — ideal for cases like regional audits, department-level records, or sensitive data slices.
 >
 > We will continue working with the **bank\_ledger\_bt** table created in Lab 3, building upon it to explore digest generation and verification features.